yuqitanyq/tp/docs/DeveloperGuide.md

    3. Test case: `book related 2`<br>
       Expected: The first, second and third book are shown in the book list.

+### Searching for a book based on tags, author, title
+1. Searching for a book based on title.

+   1. Prerequisites: List all books using the `book list` command.
+Ensure that the first book is titled "Harry Potter and the Philosopher's Stone".

+   2. Test case: `book find n/Harry Potter and the Philospher's Stone`
+      Expected: The first book is shown in the book list

+2. Searching for a book based on tags.

+   1. Prerequisites: List all books using the `book list` command.
+Ensure that the first, second and fifth books have the tag "Adventure".

+   2. Test case: `book find t/Adventure`
+      Expected: The first, second and fifth books are shown in the book list.

+3. Searching for a book based on author.

+    1. Prerequisites: List all books using the `book list` command.
+Ensure that the second book has an author "Suzanne Collins".

+    2. Test case: `book find a/Suzanne Collins`
+       Expected: The second book is shown in the book list.

 ### Saving data

 1. Dealing with missing/corrupted data files